 Again, I’m not saying that Parker has to accept Redis as a good solution, but he has to spend a bit of time to know it instead of declining it without any clear reasons.

-- If you think you are the best developer in the world because you spend some years in the university then you are in a big problem.
+- If you think you are the best developer in the world because you spend some years in university, then you are in a big problem.

-- If you think the university has taught you everything, then please be away of the software development field.
+- If you think the university has taught you everything, then please be away from the software development field.

-- Software is a learning process, if you don’t believe in this, then please consider changing your career.
+- Software development is a learning process, where people learn from each other, if you don’t believe in this, then please consider changing your career.

 - Being arrogant/jealous is a clear sign of witlessness.

-- Be open-minded, and allocate a bit of time to know what is going on out there, instead of saying “it’s complicated” without any clear reasons.
+- Be open-minded, and allocate a bit of time to know what is going on out there, instead of saying “it’s complicated” without any apparent reasons.

 - Listen to your colleagues/employees and let them do their best to find out good solutions.